karimnour/HTB-writeups/traceback.md

 so lets
 `echo "cat root/root.txt " >> 00-header`
-then login again to server serialsry i try many time to login at the end the root flag printed on the welcome screen
+then login again to server i try many time to login at the end the root flag printed on the welcome screen